GS4: Generalizable Sparse Splatting Semantic SLAM: Related Work

-\textbf{Feed-forward Models for GS:} Recent research has introduced feed-forward approaches for scene-level 3DGS reconstruction using generalizable models~\cite{charatan23pixelsplat,chen2024mvsplat,liu2025mvsgaussian}.
-Unlike previous methods, GS-LRM~\cite{gslrm2024} avoids specialized 3D structural designs, instead uses an attention-based transformer to achieve state-of-the-art results.
-However, to the best of our knowledge, feed-forward models have been applied on a small number of images and have not yet been introduced in GS-based semantic SLAM approaches.
+\textbf{Feed-forward Models:} Recently, MV-DUSt3R+~\citep{tang2024mv} and VGGT~\citep{wang2025vggt} have demonstrated multi-view inference by extending the DUSt3R~\citep{dust3r_cvpr24} architecture for multi-view reconstruction.
+Meanwhile, several works have introduced feed-forward approaches for scene-level 3DGS reconstruction using generalizable models~\citep{charatan23pixelsplat,chen2024mvsplat,liu2025mvsgaussian,gslrm2024,jiang2025anysplat,xu2024depthsplat}.
+In particular, pixelSplat~\citep{charatan23pixelsplat} predicts 3D Gaussians directly from image features, while DepthSplat~\citep{xu2024depthsplat} connects Gaussian splatting and depth estimation, studying their interaction to enable feed-forward 3D Gaussian reconstruction from multi-view images.
+AnySplat~\citep{jiang2025anysplat} further predicts both 3D Gaussian primitives and camera intrinsics/extrinsics for uncalibrated multi-view inputs.
+However, to the best of our knowledge, these feed-forward models have so far been applied only to a relatively small number of input images and have not been scaled to the thousands of frames typical in SLAM, nor have they been incorporated into GS-based semantic SLAM systems operating over such long sequences.